-Meridian University is accredited by the WASC Senior College and University Commission (WSCUC) and is approved by the US Department of Education for participation in the Federal Loan Programs.
+Meridian University is accredited by the WASC Senior College and University Commission (WSCUC) and is approved by the U. S. Department of Education for participation in Federal Student Loan Programs.

-Financial aid provides financial assistance to students enrolled on a full-time basis who find it challenging to finance their education.
+Financial aid provides assistance to students registered in an at least half-time basis (four or more credits per quarter) who find it challenging to finance their education.
 The Financial Aid Office is committed to making the process as straightforward and manageable as possible.

-Federal and state regulations governing the various federal and state programs may change periodically.
+Federal and state regulations governing Federal Student Aid programs may change periodically.
 Please contact the Financial Aid Office for the most current information.

 47 Sixth Street

 All applicants and accepted students can contact the Meridian Financial Aid Office for a Financial Aid Consultation at email@example.com.

 All financial aid application items should be accurately completed and received by the Financial Aid Office at least three weeks prior to the start of the quarter.
 For example, if you are enrolling in Fall 2022 your deadline is August 11, 2022.
 Students who do not submit the required items in a timely manner must be prepared to meet their tuition and fee obligations by the payment deadlines, even if they plan to receive aid later in the year.

 |Fall Quarter||September 1, 2022 - November 30, 2022|